Anand Bakshi

 Anand Bakshi (21 July 1930 – 30 March 2002) was an Indian poet and lyricist.
-He won Filmfare Award for Best Lyricist 4 times during his career.
-He wrote over 6,000 film songs in more than 300 films.
+He won Filmfare Award for Best Lyricist four times during his career.
+He wrote more than 6,000 film songs in more than 300 films.

 Early life

 Anand Bakshi (Bakshi Anand Prakash Vaid) was born in Rawalpindi in the Punjab Province of British India (now in Punjab, Pakistan), on 21 July 1930 into a Mohyal Brahmin family of the Vaid clan.
 The family arrived in Delhi, after the Partition of India and then migrated to Pune, then to Meerut and settled finally in Delhi.

 Bakshi was fond of writing poetry since his youth, but he did this mostly as a private hobby.
 In a 1983 interview with Doordarshan, Bakshi recounted that after his initial studies, he joined the Indian Navy, where due to a paucity of time, he could only write occasionally.
 He continued to write poetry whenever time permitted, and used his songs and lyrics in local programmes related to his troops.
 He worked in the Navy for many years and simultaneously tried to market his songs in the Mumbai film world.